dan-fritchman/Thesis/content.md

 The boss-agent also accepts human-designed circuits.
 Along with figure-of-merit expectations, such circuit-suggestions are a primary mechanism for the injection of human expertise.
 Each human-recommended circuit is quickly evaluated against any paired goals, and if improving upon the designer-agent's state of the art, quickly injected into its observed environment for those goals.

 Both the designer-agent and boss-agent run continuously in a server-style mode.
 Their collective task is best interpreted not as one of optimization, but as one of improvement.
 No matter their perceived optimality of their circuit-designs to date, the boss-agent will continue identifying a highest-priority goal, and the designer-agent will continue to attempt to improve upon it.

-An ultimate boss-agent, or perhaps a "boss's boss agent", would include several further capabilities, notably including extrapolation of new constraints and goals.
-If a figure of merit is valuable subject to the constraint that, for example, power consumption does not exceed 2mW, then in all likelihood the same FOM subject to a 1mW constraint would be similarly valuable.
-Similarly, most figures of merit will comprise weighted combinations of several conflicting metrics, e.g. power versus bandwidth.
-If a particular weighting of these metrics is deemed valuable, then similar (or perhaps wildly different) ones are likely to be as well.
-This generation of new constraints and goals, and its weighing against continued attempts at human-provided goals, is left as future work.

 ## Neural Sensor ADC in Intel 16nm FinFET